18F/MorrisDataDecorator/README.md

 ------------

 The Morris Data Decorator is a way to decorate objects specified by URL which you don't own.
-The objects can be decorations with integers, such as ratings or votes, can be collected together into portfolios or subsets, and can be tagged with strings, or tag clouds.
+The objects can be decorations with integers, such as ratings or votes, can be collected together into portfo subsets, and can be tagged with strings, or tag clouds.

 It provides a simple GUI which operates against 3 distinct APIs: one for content management, one for tags,